MetaSeth/time-tracking-app/README.md

 ## Live Demo
-Check out the live demo of the Time Tracking Application[here](https://time-tracking-app-7d901.web.app/).
+Check out the live demo of the Time Tracking Application [here](https://time-tracking-app-7d901.web.app/).

 Please note that this demo showcases the application's functionality, but the data is for demonstration purposes only and may not reflect real-world scenarios.
 ## Features